-In marketing, building an audience is one of the main steps towards success.
-It is what most of content and social media marketing is all about.
+In marketing, building an audience is one of the main steps to success.
+It is what most of the content and social media marketing is all about.
 And many efforts are directed towards building a list of subscribers in form of a list of email addresses.
 And rightly so.

 Email marketing lists have some huge advantages: